 The word petroglyph means stone carving.
 The Hawaiian word for these carvings is ki’i pohaku, meaning image stone.
-These are carvings made by ancient Hawaiians into rough lava rock.
-The artists would use sharp tools and stone hammers to chip away at the rocks in thin lines, etching the pictures by scraping repeatedly until the markings were sufficiently deep.
+Ancient Hawaiians carved these images into the rough lava rock.
+The artists would use sharp tools and stone hammers to chip away at the rocks in thin lines.
+Then they would etch the pictures by scraping repeatedly until the markings were sufficiently deep.
 This is how one would make Hawaiian petroglyphs in ancient times.

-A petroglyph might be a carving of anything from humans to sailing, canoes, fish hooks, animals and unspecified inscriptions.
-Many scholars believe that the carvings fall under one of three categories: cryptic, symbolic or descriptive.
-Often the petroglyphs are enigmatic and mysterious and are not easy for historians to determine the meaning.
-When westerners first came into contact with Hawaiians, there were records of men and women reportedly having unique tattoos and markings which many some believe to be identifying personal signs or signatures.
-These individual signs are believed to have corresponded to some of the cryptic petroglyphs.
+Hawaiian petroglyphs might be carvings of anything from humans to canoes, fish hooks, animals and inscriptions.
+Many scholars believe that carvings fall under one of three categories: cryptic, symbolic or descriptive.
+Often the petroglyphs are enigmatic and mysterious and are not easy for historians to understand.
+When westerners first contacted Hawaiians, there were records of men and women with unique tattoos and markings.
+Many believed some of them were personal signs or signatures.
+These individual signs appear to correspond with some of the more cryptic Hawaiian petroglyphs.

-Other artistic stone carvings tell of significant happenings such as births, hunts, battles, sea voyages and similar significant events; while others represent spiritual symbolism for ceremonies promising a long life of a new baby, mystical creatures or guardian gods in the form of animals.
+Other carvings tell of significant happenings such as births, hunts, battles, sea voyages and similar events.
+While others represent symbols of long life, mystical creatures or gods in the form of animals.

-Human figures are consistent subject matter for petroglyphs.
-The men are usually characterized by a closed triangle and broad shoulders and arms.
-They often are shown holding spears, fishing poles, paddles, gourds and even standing on what appear to be surf boards.
+Human figures are consistent subject matter for Hawaiian petroglyphs.
+They usually represent men in a triangular shape with broad shoulders and arms.
+Often, petroglyphs depict people holding spears, fishing poles, paddles, gourds and even standing on surf boards.

-Most of the larger collections of petroglyphs are located on Hawaii’s Big Island, with more than 100 places where visitors can view them.
-At the Puako Petroglyph Archeological Preserve in South Kohala, more than 3,000 carvings can be admired.
-Several nearby hotels provide informational brochures about these sites as well as a map to help tourist navigate where to go and how to avoid damaging what are believed to be Hawaii’s oldest petroglyphs.
-Anaeho’omalu Bay, just a few miles south of the Puako site, is another field where petroglyphs near the golf course can be observed closely.
-There are images of people, canoes, circles and cryptic designs.
+Most of the larger collections of petroglyphs are on Hawaii’s Big Island, with more than 100 places where visitors can view them.
+At the Puako Petroglyph Archeological Preserve in South Kohala, you can see more than 3,000 carvings.
+Several nearby hotels provide informational brochures about these sites.
+They also tell visitors on ways to avoid damaging what could be Hawaii’s oldest petroglyphs.
+Anaeho’omalu Bay, a few miles from the Puako site, is another field where you can view petroglyphs.
+Here, you’ll find images of people, canoes, circles and cryptic designs.

-At the Pu’u Loa archeological site in Hawaii Volcanoes National Park on the Chain of Craters Road are stone inscriptions and carvings exceeding 23,000 in number.
-Other Big Island petroglyph sites are at Kahalu’u Bay near Kailua-Kona, at the Ka’upulehu site near the Kona Village Resort and in the Kaloko-Honokohau National Historic Park where guests can witness ornate carvings of ships, canoes and sails.
+At the Pu’u Loa archeological site in Hawaii Volcanoes National Park on the Chain of Craters Road are more than 23,000 stone inscriptions and carvings.
+Other sites are: Kahalu’u Bay near Kailua-Kona, Ka’upulehu near the Kona Village Resort and in Kaloko-Honokohau National Historic Park.
+Here, people ornate carvings of ships, canoes and sails.

-On Oahu there are three petroglyph sites near Nu’uanu Stream in Honolulu.
-The carvings at Nu’uanu are sometimes haunted with the image of a terrorizing ghost-dog called Kaupe.
-Recently, more petroglyphs were found at Pupukea Beach after a series of powerful swells washed away the sand that had been covering them for many years.
+On Oahu, there are three petroglyph sites near Nu’uanu Stream in Honolulu.
+The carvings at Nu’uanu show the image of the terrorizing ghost-dog, Kaupe.
+Recently, more petroglyphs were found at Pupukea Beach.
+A series of powerful swells washed away the sand that had been covering them for many years.

-Vacationers, who want to peer into the past, should prioritize visiting some of the petroglyphs of Hawaii, as this is the best way to enjoy prehistoric art that has not been tampered with or removed to museums and private collections.
-All admirers are asked to be respectful and not to touch the images while visiting Hawaii’s historic petroglyphs sites.
+Vacationers, who want to peer into the past, should see Hawaii’s petroglyphs.
+This may be the best way to enjoy ancient Hawaiian art.
+While doing so, admirers are asked to be respectful and not touch the images on Hawaii’s historic petroglyphs sites.